Alex Sanchez (pitcher)

-Alex Anthony Sanchez (born April 8, 1966) is an American former Major League Baseball (MLB) pitcher who played for the Toronto Blue Jays in 1989.
+Alex Anthony Sanchez (born April 8, 1966) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays in 1989.

 Early life

 Sanchez was born in Concord, California and attended Antioch High School.
 In high school, he was named A-East Bay and All-Northern California for two years.
 USA Today named Sanchez one of the top 25 pro prospects, and he was drafted by the Chicago Cubs out of high school.
 Sanchez elected to attend the University of California, Los Angeles (UCLA) instead.

 College career

 At UCLA, he set a single season all-time record for having 16 wins in one season in 1986.
 He was named co-Player of the Year in the Pac 10, and first team All-America by Baseball America in 1986.
 After the 1986 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star.